Lung Cancer, Screening and Nodules Program

-Experts at the Lung Cancer Program within the Jane and Leonard Korman Respiratory Institute — Jefferson Health and National Jewish Health are passionate about the prevention, diagnosis, and management of lung cancer.
+Experts at the Lung Cancer, Screening and Nodules Program within the Jane and Leonard Korman Respiratory Institute — Jefferson Health and National Jewish Health are passionate about the prevention, diagnosis, and management of lung cancer.

 When you come to Jefferson for your lung cancer treatment, you are surrounded by a multidisciplinary team in partnership with the Sidney Kimmel Cancer Center.
 We are here to deliver advanced care to those suspected of or diagnosed with lung cancer or pre-cancer conditions.

 - Evaluation and follow up of pulmonary nodules

 - Interventional diagnostic & therapeutic pulmonology

 Lung cancer screenings, including the use of low-dose CT of the chest (LDCT) can improve survival due to early detection of lung cancer by as much as 20 percent.